fortisq/it_inventory/README.md

 These tasks are automatically started when the server runs.

-## Testing

-To thoroughly test the application:

-1. Test asset management features:
-   - Adding, editing, and deleting assets
-   - Assigning assets to users
-   - Filtering and searching assets

-2. Test software subscription management features:
-   - Adding, editing, and deleting software subscriptions
-   - Tracking subscription renewals and expirations

-3. Test the subscription flow:
-   - New subscription sign-up
-   - Subscription upgrade/downgrade
-   - Subscription cancellation
-   - Failed payment scenarios

-4. Verify that appropriate email notifications are sent for each scenario
-5. Check that usage limits are enforced correctly
-6. Test the reports and dashboards functionality
-7. Verify that scheduled tasks for notifications are working correctly

-## Considerations for Larger-Scale Deployments

-For larger-scale deployments, consider the following:

-1. Use a more robust job scheduling system like Bull or Agenda, which use Redis for better scalability and reliability.
-2. Implement a caching layer (e.g., Redis) to reduce database load and improve response times.
-3. Set up a load balancer and multiple application servers to handle increased traffic.
-4. Use a managed database service for better scalability and automatic backups.
-5. Implement rate limiting to prevent API abuse.
-6. Set up monitoring and alerting using tools like Prometheus and Grafana.
-7. Use a Content Delivery Network (CDN) for serving static assets.
-8. Implement database indexing and query optimization for better performance.

 ## Troubleshooting

 If you encounter any issues during the installation or running of the application, please check the following: